ArizoftGames/war-eagles-digital/Docs/Guidelines.md

 GLOBAL:  Frame ALL Copilot prompts in pseudocode.
 Avoid using plain language in prompts;  Copilot can misinterpret plain language easily.

 1. Prioritize Godot 4.4+ Sources: Always emphasize Godot 4.4-specific documentation and APIs in prompts.
 Copilot may default to outdated Godot 3.x or generic C# sources, which are incompatible.
 Specify `Godot 4.4 .NET` to avoid errors.
 2. Where applicable, prompt Copilot to use this layering strategy for proper visibility:
+Layer 0 = Controller Pointer
 Layer 1 = Loading, Options, Transiton, [NYI]Results
 Layer 2 = IntroAnim, SplashMenu, PauseMenu, [NYI]GameSetup
 Layer 3 = [NYI]HUD